pmndrs/zustand/readme.md

 ## Fetching from multiple stores

-Since you can create as many stores as you like, forwarding a result into another selector is straight forward.
+Since you can create as many stores as you like, forwarding results to succeeding selectors is as natural as it gets.

 ```jsx
 const currentUser = useCredentialsStore(state => state.currentUser)